Seung-Hun-Lee/Seung-Hun-Lee.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am **Seunghun Lee**, a Ph.
-D. student at DGIST, under the guidance of Prof. [Sunghoon Im](https://sunghoonim.github.io/).
-I have previously conducted research on domain adaptation and image-to-image translation.
-Currently, I am interested in object-centric video tasks such as video instance segmentation (VIS) and video object segmentation (VOS).
+I am **Seunghun Lee**, a Ph.D. student at DGIST (Daegu Gyeongbuk Institute of Science and Technology, Daegu, Republic of Korea) under the supervision of Prof. [Sunghoon Im](https://sunghoonim.github.io/).
+I received my B.S. degree in Convergence Engineering from DGIST.
+My previous research focused on domain adaptation using image-to-image translation.
+Currently, my research interests lie in object-centric video tasks such as Video Instance Segmentation (VIS) and Referring Video Object Segmentation.
+I am fortunate to have the opportunity to visit Stanford University starting this September, supervised by Prof. [Ehsan Adeli](https://stanford.edu/~eadeli/).

 # 🔥 News
 - *2024.09*: I join Stanford University as a visiting researcher.